spalius/gnome-distro-icon/README.md

 # gnome-distro-icon
 A small extension used to display your Linux distribution's logo in the Activities button.
+Upon pressing it, the settings menu will open.
 ## Contributing
 Feel free to open up a pull request if you want to contribute.